 The weather stick has always been popular in the New England States, and it’s growing in popularity elsewhere, too.
 People have used them for centuries to predict the weather.
-In fact, it’s said that the Abenaki Indians that lived along the northeastern coast of the United States and Canada were the first to use them.
+In fact, it’s said that the Abenaki American Indians that lived along the northeastern coast of the US and Canada were the first to use them.

 So what exactly is a weather stick?
 More importantly, how do they work and how accurate are they?